MeveraStudios/Documentation/docs/Imperat/Command Help.md

 Then inside of your custom help-template, you should just replace `new DefaultFormatter()` with `new ExampleUsageFormatter` *(or whatever the name of your class that implements the `UsageFormatter`)*.

 :::info
-UsageDisplayer has already 2 premade implementations that you should be using (unless you want to make your own implementation), which are `TreeDisplayer` and `PlainDisplayer`,  Currently, the `TreeDisplayer` is experimental and might give you some issues.
-We recommend using the `PlainDisplayer` through the method `UsageDisplayer.plain()`.
+UsageDisplayer has already a premade implementation that you should be using (unless you want to make your own implementation) `PlainDisplayer`, We recommend fetching the instance of `PlainDisplayer` through the method `UsageDisplayer.plain()`.
 :::

 ### Paginated Help Template